All Episodes

 And we're talking about union plans that now only cover 62%.

-With union membership declining in the private sector, uh, this puts these funds into a tailspin from which they'll likely never pull out.
+With union membership declining in the private sector, this puts these funds into a tailspin from which they'll likely never pull out.

 Concern over these underfunded pensions is the real reason behind nearly every legislative item for which unions are currently agitating.

-One of the top priorities everybody knows is card check that would eliminate secret ballots in the workplace.
+One of the top priorities, everybody knows, is card check that would eliminate secret ballots in the workplace.

 Prior to UPS shelling out the money, the company's pension liabilities were estimated to be in the neighborhood of $4 billion.